pandaproject/panda/docs/api.rst

 Create
 ------

-To create a new user, POST a JSON document containing at least ``username`` and ``email`` properties to http://localhost:8000/api/1.0/user/.
+To create a new user, POST a JSON document containing at least the ``email`` property to http://localhost:8000/api/1.0/user/.
 Other properties such as ``first_name`` and ``last_name`` may also be set.
 If a ``password`` property is specified it will be set on the new user, but it will not be included in the response.
 If ``password`` is omitted the user will need to set a password before they can log in (not yet implemented).

 Tasks
 =====

-The Task API is read-only.
+The Task API allows you to access data about import, export and reindexing processes running on PANDA.
+This data is read-only.

 Example Task object: